mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 ### Build and Run!

-Hit F5 and PROFIT!!!
+Hit F5 and run the application.

 ### Explore code generated for CRUD operation

 Explore the code generated in the file 'Controllers/RunnerPerformancesController.cs';

-Explorer the views generated in the folder 'Views/RunnerPerformances'
+Explore the views generated in the folder 'Views/RunnerPerformances'

 ## End